Physical properties of a generalized model of multilayer adsorption of dimers: Introduction

-In a previous work, we studied the transport properties in amorphous structures resulting from the application of a version of the ballistic deposition model, which is the unrestricted multilayer adsorption of dimers \cite{palacios2022transport}.
-In this case, the dimers are dropped vertically and are deposited on the top of a randomly selected column with growing structure formation and thus, in turn, may prevent from accessing the lower layers at the selected column for the future deposits, generating pores in the structure.
-Several properties of this model were examined when all the deposited dimers are horizontally oriented \cite{palacios2022transport}.
-Here we propose a more realistic version, in which the dimers have the chance to deposit oriented also in the vertical direction and their occurrence probability can be controlled.
+In this paper, we generalize our recently introduced ballistic deposition model of extended objects for multilayer adsorption \cite{Palacios2022} to generate complex internal porous structures that can be controlled by varying the parameters of the model.
+Here, the dimers (horizontal/vertical) are dropped vertically and are deposited on the top of a randomly selected column with growing structure formation and thus, in turn, may prevent from accessing the lower layers at the selected column for future deposits, generating pores in the structure.
+By systematically controlling the orientational anisotropy $p_0$ of the dimers, we thoroughly investigate the conductivity of the system.
+Moreover, we study the system from the perspective of critical phenomena and report scaling relations of several physical observables in the vicinity of the critical point.
+Interestingly, the Einstein relation associated with the critical exponents characterizing the fractal structure seems to hold only for $p_0$ close to unity for the system sizes considered here.

-The structure of this paper is the following: in Section \ref{sect:Details} we give the details of our simulation; in Section \ref{sect:Results}, the main results are presented and a discussion is made of the principal aspects, including the percolation transition (\ref{sect:Percolation}), the fractal and diffusion on the percolation clusters obtained (\ref{sect:Fractal}), the electrical conductivity (\ref{sect:cunct}) and the fractal properties of the free interface (\ref{sect:Interface}).
-In Section \ref{sec:Canclu} we summarize our main findings and present some future perspectives.
+The structure of the paper is organized as follows: In Section \ref{sect:Details}, we give the details of our simulation; in Section \ref{sect:Results}, the main results are presented and a discussion is made on the morphological details of the structure, including the percolation transition (\ref{sect:Percolation}), the fractality and diffusion on the percolation clusters (\ref{sect:Fractal}), the electrical conductivity (\ref{sect:cunct}) and the fractal properties of the interface (\ref{sect:Interface}).
+In Section \ref{sec:Canclu}, we summarize our findings and present some future perspectives.